kyungoh22/bike_analysis/README.md

 # Capital Bike Share

+* This project analyses data from the bike-share company Capital Bike Share, based in Washington DC.
-* This project comprises the following parts:
+* The project comprises the following parts

 ### 1) Data wrangling
 * Please see the notebook **data_wrangling.ipynb**

 ### 2) EDA
+* Please see the notebook **EDA.ipynb**

 #### EDA Part 1: User behaviour analysis
 * Covers the years 2011–2012